mkfreeman/norc-map/README.md

 Amenity = "Shelter without bench" if has_shelter_with_bench = false AND has_shelter = true

-If a bench is within 10 meters, then the amenity property also includes "Bench nearby."
+If a bench is within 10 meters and there is no existing "Shelter with Bench Underneath", then the amenity property also includes "Bench nearby."

 This is not perfect, but it conservatively reflects what we can reliably say given the data, without analyzing every single stop on Google StreetView or in person.